 Wonderfully moist and fragrant, this keto zucchini bread is the perfect breakfast.
-It’s delicious, gluten-free, and very filling!
+It’s delicious, easy to make, and very filling!

 When I can't stop after one slice of something, I know I've made something good.
 And when I made this bread for the first time, I had three slices. 😳

 That was last year, and I have made it many times since.
 I finally decided it was time to add it to the blog.
 And since it’s now late August as I write this, this is pretty much our last chance this year to get gorgeous, firm-fleshed, flavorful in-season zucchinis.

 You’ll only need a few simple ingredients to make keto zucchini bread.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need: